-WI-DHA is an official supporter of Tap Into Healthy Teeth, as an official supporter we are committed to educating on the benefits of community water fluoridation and to notifying Tap Into Healthy Teeth and its network regarding local fluoridation concerns throughout the state.
+As an official supporter of Tap Into Health Teeth, WI-DHA is committed to educating on the benefits of community water fluoridation throughout the state.

 TAP INTO HEALTHY TEETH – Help spread fluoridation facts in Wisconsin!